adam-hotait/3Dtictactoe/README.md

 The LAN game mode does not work on the `eduroam` network and might not work with some firewalls.

 If not other network is available, we suggest to connect through a mobile phone access point.

+#### No image
+If you don't have anything besides an empty window when you first launch the game, waiting 5 seconds usually solves the problem.

 #### MacOS Mojave
 There is an upstream SDL issue on MacOS Mojave (see [bug report](https://github.com/pygame/pygame/issues/555)).